-You can use the Treasure Data Connector to write job results to a Treasure Data database.
+You can use the Treasure data connector to write job results to a Arm Treasure Data database.
 Usually, this connector is used to export data from one Treasure Data account to another Treasure Data account.

 |We strongly recommend that you not use this connector to write data from one table in your account to another table in your account.